samcash15/dog-services/README.md

 ## Usage
    1. Navigate to the Swagger Documentation listed above.
-   2. To get started with the `/addBreed`, check out the Swagger Documentation, for example, request and response JSONs.
+   2. To get started with any of the endpoints, check out the swagger documentation
-   3. This is the same for the `/getBreed{breed}`.
-This endpoint will only return breeds that are stored in the database.
-The Swagger Documentation has example request and response JSON.
-   4. This is the same for the `/getAllBreeds`.